-- 1. Put Your Life Jackets On Right away, direct everyone to don their life jackets.
-As I have noted before, on my vessel, I have a heavy weather/type-1 life jacket on the back of my helm seat.
-Across the back, where the crew can read it, it says, "If you see the captain put this on, try to find one for yourself." - 2.
-Don't Be Bashful Immediately get on the radio and call the USCG.
+- 1. Put your life jackets on Right away, direct everyone to don their life jackets.
+On my vessel, I have a heavy weather/type-1 life jacket on the back of my helm seat.
+Across the back, where the crew can read it, it says, "If you see the captain put this on, try to find one for yourself." - Don't be bashful Immediately get on the radio and call the U.S. Coast Guard.
 Tell them where you are, how many people are aboard and where the water is coming from.
 Why how many people?
 Because if they get there after the boat goes down, make sure they pick up everybody.
 No one gets left behind. - 3.
-Stop the Leak If water is coming through a hole in the hull, try to stop it.
-Jam towels, cushions, extra life-jackets, anything, into the hole.
-Brace the plug with a shoulder only if you have to (you want to avoid having anybody below when the boat sinks.)
-Use a spar, oar, bimini cover pole, boarding ladder, anything, to jam your plug(s) into that hole.
+Stop the leak If water is coming through a hole in the hull, try to stop it.
+Jam towels, cushions, extra life jackets anything into the hole.
+Brace the plug with a shoulder only if you have to (you want to avoid having anybody below when the boat sinks).
+Use a spar, oar, bimini cover, pole, boarding ladder anything to jam your plug(s) into that hole.
 An old sail boater's trick is to jam a sail into the hole from the outside.
 Let the sea pressure work for you.
-Not a lot of power boaters carry sails on their Bayliner, but it may give you an idea.
+Not a lot of power boaters carry sails on their Bayliners but it may give you an idea.
 You won't stop the water but you will likely slow it.
 It is going to take time for help to arrive so you have to start doing things to buy yourself more time.
-Buy time by slowing the ingress of water.
-You may have to slow down to contain the water pressure on your plug so you are doing a trade-off here; less water but more time to shore.
-Start with less water and evaluate who is winning, you or the sea. - 4.
-Trim the Boat If you hit something, it is likely that the hole is in the forward part of the boat and possibly near the water line.
+Buy time by slowing the ingress of water ...
+You may have to slow down to contain the water pressure on your plug so you are doing a trade-off here less water but more time to shore.
+Start with less water and evaluate who is winning you or the sea. - 4.
+Trim the boat If you hit something, it is likely that the hole is in the forward part of the boat and possibly near the waterline.
 Trim the boat up and try to get the hole out of the water.
 If you can, you win and the sea loses. - 5.
-Any Port in a Storm If you are losing the battle after doing everything above, beach the boat if you can.
-Who cares what happens to the boat at this point.
+Any port in a storm If you are losing the battle after doing everything above, beach the boat if you can.
+Who cares what happens to the boat at this point?
 We might be talking about living or dying now.
-Life first, property last. - 6.
-Create a Ditch Bag If the situation continues to deteriorate, say your prayers but don't leave the boat until it sinks out from under you.
-But have a "ditch bag" ready cell phone, handheld radio, fresh water, dry clothes, medical kit, flash light, flares, etc come immediately to mind.
-It is always good to have a ditch bag ready whenever you go "outside".
-Hit a 45' container that fell off a ocean-going cargo ship on its way from Brazil to Maine and you won't have to take your shoes off to count the minutes you have left on your boat.
+Life first, property last.

+6. Create a ditch bag - If the situation continues to deteriorate, say your prayers but don't leave the boat until it sinks out from under you.
+But have a "ditch bag" ready - cell phone, handheld radio, fresh water, dry clothes, medical kit, flash light, flares, etc. It is always good to have a ditch bag ready whenever you go "outside."
+Hit a 45-foot container that fell off a ocean-going cargo ship on its way from Brazil to Maine and you won't have to take your shoes off to count the minutes you have left on your boat.

-When you have a leak in your boat, secure the crew, call for help and try to stop the leak.
+When you have a leak in your boat, secure the crew, call for help and try to stop the leak ...
 You're the captain.